American Indian Community Resources

 Support for Our American Indian Community

-Use the resources below for assistance with food and housing.
+Use the resources below for assistance with food, housing, and health-related services.
 You can find additional resources on our American Indian Outreach page.

 Food pantries are available at each of the Maricopa Community Colleges.
 Visit the college sites below for more information: